crate/cratedb-guide/docs/feature/storage/index.md

 The CrateDB storage layer is based on Lucene.
 :::

-By default, all fields are indexed, nested or not, but the indexing can be turned off selectively.

-This page enumerates some concepts of Lucene.
-The article {ref}`indexing-and-storage` goes into more details by exploring its internal workings.
+This page enumerates important concepts and implementations of Lucene used by CrateDB.

 ## Lucene